replikation/bioinformatics_side/docs/docker/docker.md

 sudo docker run hello-world

 ```
-* add "docker" to your group so you don't have to type sudo every time
+Add "docker" to your group so you don't have to type sudo every time

 ```bash
 sudo usermod -a -G docker $USER